-Republican National Committee launches $60 million voting initiative
+Republican National Committee commits $60 million voting initiative

 'The RNC is all-in on getting out the vote for POTUS,' Chairwoman Ronna McDaniel tweeted

-The Republican National Committee (RNC) has launched a $60 million get-out-the-vote campaign less than a month before Nov.
-3, according to a report.
+The Republican National Committee (RNC) has committed to a $60 million get-out-the-vote campaign.

-The campaign will have a digital focus, using social media, text messages and emails to provide people with reminders and tips on how to vote, according to The New York Times.
+The campaign will have a digital focus, using social media, text messages and emails to provide people with reminders and tips on how to vote.
+Spending began in August and will run until November, the RNC confirmed to Fox News.

-"The enthusiasm for [Donald Trump] is fueling our biggest digital GOTV effort ever," RNC Chairwoman Ronna McDaniel wrote in a Wednesday tweet.
-"The RNC is all-in on getting out the vote for POTUS and our fantastic Republican candidates!"

-Richard Walters, chief of staff of the RNC, told The Times that the committee can target voters "every step of the way," saying, "We know when you requested the ballot, and we know to continue following up with you until your ballot has been returned and until we can see it has been returned."
+"It’s the final stretch of the campaign, and the RNC is outpacing Democrats on every Get Out The Vote metric — blanketing the internet on digital efforts, knocking on millions of doors and reaching tens of millions of voters on the phones," RNC Chief of Staff Richard Walters said in a statement.

 The RNC has been building up its digital capabilities for years, and the next month will put those capabilities to the test as Republicans ramp up efforts to get people to participate in the election.